-Mark Keller, CFA Chief Executive Officer and Chief Investment Officer
+Mark Keller, CFA

+Chief Executive Officer and Chief Investment Officer

-As Chief Investment Officer, Mark Keller provides overall leadership and oversees all of Confluence's investment strategies and investment operations, including equity strategies (value and international), asset allocation, and alternative investments.
+As Chief Investment Officer, Mark Keller provides overall leadership and oversees all of Confluence's investment strategies and investment operations, including Equities (Value and International), Asset Allocation, and Alternative Investments.
 In addition to his active involvement in the investment decisions of the firm, Mark has been instrumental in product development.
-Mark has over 40 years of investment experience, with a focus on value-oriented equity analysis and management.
+Mark has over 45 years of investment experience, with a focus on value-oriented equity analysis and management.